 Outside Scholarships and Loans

-To the extent that funds paid to Guilford College on behalf of the student exceed the total amount of tuition, fees and other expenses due from the student, Guilford College will refund such excess payments (excluding any non-refundable financial aid) directly to the student, regardless of whether any funds were paid by the student, the student’s parents or any other third party.
-Guilford College assumes no responsibility for remitting such excess payments to any person other than the student.
-Reimbursement checks for only those students with refundable credit balances as of August 31 for fall and January 31 for spring will be available the day after the last day to drop a regular/intensive class without a grade.
+To the extent funds paid to Guilford College on behalf of the student exceed the total amount of tuition, fees and other expenses due from the student, Guilford College will refund such excess payments (excluding non-refundable financial aid) directly to the student, regardless of whether such funds were paid by the student, the student’s parents or any other third party.
+Guilford College assumes no responsibility for remitting such excess payments to anyone other than the student.
+Reimbursement for students with refundable credit balances as of August 31 for the fall semester and as of January 31 for the spring semester will be processed immediately after the last day to drop a regular/intensive class without a grade.

-Subject to the adviser’s approval, a student may change registration and add courses during the first week of classes.
-Students who reduce their course load to below 12 credits through the last day to add courses without a penalty will have their charges changed and be billed on a per-credit-hour basis.
-If as a result of the reduction the student no longer meets the eligibility for financial aid that requires half-time or full-time enrollment for the term, the aid will be reduced or canceled in accordance with state and/or federal requirements.
-A student who is billed for an extra-credit overload (in excess of 18 credits) may drop courses to reduce total credits to 18 or less through the last day to add courses without a penalty and receive 100 percent adjustment of the extra-credit charges.
-No adjustment of charges will be made after this date.
-Adjustments are figured on the date the withdrawal or drop form is received in the registrar’s office.
-Any course change must be completed in the registrar’s office.
+Subject to the approval of their advisor, students may add or drop courses during the first week of class.
+For students reducing their course load to less than 12 credit hours through the last day to drop classes without a grade, their student account will be adjusted such that they will be billed per credit hour.
+If this credit hour reduction results in the student no longer being eligible for financial aid requiring half-time or full-time enrollment for the term, the applicable financial aid will be reduced or canceled in accordance with state and/or federal requirements.
+Students registered for more than 18 credits are billed for extra-credit overload.
+If such a student drops classes to reduce the total credits to 18 or less on or before the last day to drop classes without a grade, then a 100% adjustment of the extra-credit charges will be processed.
+However, no adjustment of charges will be made after the last day to drop classes without a grade.
+Adjustments are determined based on the date the withdrawal/drop form is received in the Registrar’s Office.
+All course changes must be completed in the Registrar’s Office.

 Withdrawal from the College